By signing up for the Steiner Ranch Doubles Tennis Ladder, you accept and agree to the following waiver of liability:

-Enter your name, your partner's name, your email, your phone number, your gender and your tennis rating.
-Shortly after signing up you will receive an email with the password so that you can access the ladder.
+Enter your name, your partner's name, your mobile phone number, your email, your gender and your tennis rating.
+Shortly after signing up you will receive the welcome email.
 If you're not sure about your tennis rating, here are some general guidelines:

 A beginner who has not played very much tennis, has never played and scored an actual match or maybe only one or two, has had little or no professional instruction, and has difficulty keeping an on-going rally with an opponent.
 Their serve may only be tapping the ball to get it in with no real serving motion.
 They may or may not understand scoring.

 Has moved beyond the novice/beginner level, has played matches, understands scoring, can consistently serve the ball in and have a decent rally with their opponent, is consistent when hitting medium-paced shots, but is not comfortable with all strokes and lacks execution when trying for directional control, depth or power.

 Has achieved improved stroke dependability with directional control on moderate shots, but still lacks depth and variety.
 Starting to exhibit more aggressive net play.
 Serves are very consistent with good pace and spin.
 This player can carry on a long rally with considerable pace.
 Has most likely played high school tennis and has some experience with match play or tournaments.